JaimeNufio/thewidowmaker/readme.md

 * drag ./widowmaker into your Quake4 Folder in steamapps.
 * Command `restock` grants the user 10,000 armor
 * Command `score [num]` sets the player's score to [num]
+* Command `give all` is used to grant weapons

+### Known Issues
+* When switching into a gun with ammo requirements more than the armor present, game crashes.
+Work around fix is to refill ammo when it gets too low automatically.